SQream/sqream_docs/data_ingestion/ingesting_data.rst

-.. _inserting_data:
+.. _ingesting_data:

 ***************************
-Inserting Data Overview
+Ingesting Data Overview
 ***************************
-The **Inserting Data Overview** page provides basic information useful when ingesting data into SQream from a variety of sources and locations, and describes the following:
+The **Ingesting Data Overview** page provides basic information useful when ingesting data into SQream from a variety of sources and locations, and describes the following:

 .. contents::
    :local: